Noel Hunt

-Noel Hunt (born 26 December 1982) is an Irish retired professional footballer, who is the Under-23s manager at Reading.
+Noel Hunt (born 26 December 1982) is an Irish football manager and former professional footballer who was formerly the head coach at Reading.

 A striker, he began his career in Ireland with Shamrock Rovers, also playing for Waterford United on loan.
 He moved to Scotland in 2003, where he played for Dunfermline Athletic and Dundee United.
 He has played in England since 2008, with spells at Reading, Leeds United, Ipswich Town, Southend United, Portsmouth and Wigan Athletic, prior to returning to Ireland and rejoining Waterford 2018.

 Hunt has also represented the Republic of Ireland national team.
 Having previously played at under-21 and B international level, he won three full caps between 2008 and 2009.
-His brother, Stephen Hunt, is also an Irish international footballer.
+His brother, Stephen, is also an Irish international footballer.

 Club career

 Ireland

-Hunt began playing junior club football in his home city of Waterford, before being signed by Damien Richardson for League of Ireland club, Shamrock Rovers in Dublin in 2001, aged 18.
+Hunt began playing junior club football in his home city of Waterford at Johnville FC, before being signed by Damien Richardson for League of Ireland club, Shamrock Rovers in Dublin in 2001, aged 18.
 He made his competitive debut in a 3–2 League of Ireland Cup win over Shelbourne on 29 October 2001, and scored his first competitive goal in the same competition in January.

 Rovers then loaned him out to Waterford United where he scored five league goals in the First Division in the 2001–02 season.
 Scoring on his debut in December 2001 he was later embroiled in controversy as the Blues were deducted three points due to incorrect registration.

-The following season was the last winter football season and in the shortened 27 game series, new manager Liam Buckley played Hunt and he rewarded the club by being top club goalscorer with eleven league goals and two FAI Cup goals to propel Rovers to the FAI Cup final and third place in the league.
+The following season was the last winter football season and in the shortened 27-game series, new manager Liam Buckley played Hunt and he rewarded the club by being top club goalscorer with eleven league goals and two FAI Cup goals to propel Rovers to the FAI Cup final and third place in the league.

 During this time he also made his European debut playing twice for the club in the UEFA Cup.
 His final match for Shamrock Rovers was on the last day of the season, 26 January 2003, when he was substituted to a hero's reception in a game where Rovers beat Longford Town 3–2 to secure a place in the UEFA Intertoto Cup.
 He was awarded the Shamrock Rovers Player of the Year award that season.
 Hunt scored a total of 14 goals for the "Hoops".